phcode-dev/phoenix/README.md

   * NB: To test Phoenix from an external mobile or machine, use `npm run serveExternal` instead of `serve`
 * Use chrome/edge browser to navigate to [http://localhost:8000/src/index.html](http://localhost:8000/src/index.html)

+## IDE Setup
+SonarLint static code analysis checker is not yet available as a Brackets extension.
+Use sonarLint plugin for webstorm or any of the available IDEs from this link before raising a pull request: https://www.sonarlint.org/

 ## Building Release artifacts

 * run `npm install`